Hussite Wars: Second anti-Hussite crusade

 Internal troubles prevented the followers of Hus from fully capitalizing on their victory.
-At Prague a demagogue, the priest Jan Želivský, for a time obtained almost unlimited authority over the lower classes of the townsmen; and at Tábor a religious communistic movement (that of the so-called Adamites) was sternly suppressed by Žižka.
-Shortly afterwards a new crusade against the Hussites was undertaken.
+At Prague, a demagogue, the priest Jan Želivský, for a time obtained almost unlimited authority over the lower classes of the townsmen, and at Tábor, a religious communistic movement (that of the so-called Adamites) was sternly suppressed by Žižka.
+Shortly afterwards, a new crusade against the Hussites was undertaken.
 A large German army entered Bohemia and in August 1421 laid siege to the town of Žatec.
 After an unsuccessful attempt of storming the city, the crusaders retreated somewhat ingloriously on hearing that the Hussite troops were approaching.
 Sigismund only arrived in Bohemia at the end of 1421.
-He took possession of the town of Kutná Hora but was decisively defeated by Jan Žižka at the Battle of Deutschbrod (Německý Brod) on 6 January 1422.
+He took possession of the town of Kutná Hora but was decisively defeated by Jan Žižka at the Battle of Německý Brod on 6 January 1422.

 Bohemian civil war

 Bohemia was for a time free from foreign intervention, but internal discord again broke out, caused partly by theological strife and partly by the ambition of agitators.
 On 9 March 1422, Jan Želivský was arrested by the town council of Prague and beheaded.
 There were troubles at Tábor also, where a more radical party opposed Žižka's authority.